-Why Having a Pet (of Any Kind!)
-May Boost Your Mood and Keep Your Brain Healthy
+Why Having a Pet Can Boost Your Mood and Keep Your Brain Healthy

 It’s long been said that dog is man’s best friend.
 But pets of any kind are beneficial to your health.
 Neurologist Marwan Sabbagh, MD, explains.

 Therapy animals have long been the trusted companions of people with disabilities.
-Now, animals of all kinds are proving their value to individuals with dementia as well as to those hoping to reduce their risk of brain disease.
+Now, animals of all kinds are proving their value to individuals dealing with a wide range of mental health conditions, including depression and even dementia.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Depression is common in individuals with dementia, a byproduct of the isolation and loneliness they often experience.
-Likewise, caregivers can feel alone and overwhelmed by their responsibilities.
-In both cases, bonding with an animal can help fill this void with social support and, from dogs in particular, with unconditional love.
+In these cases, bonding with an animal can help fill this void with social support and, from dogs in particular, unconditional love.

-In addition, dogs foster human connections for their owners.
-Take Rover for a ramble, and strangers who would never dream of approaching you in other situations will strike up a conversation centered on the animal.
+Pets can also foster human connections for their owners.
+Take a dog for a ramble and strangers who would never dream of approaching you in other situations will strike up a conversation centered on the animal.
 Even a mere smile from a passerby is a connection that can brighten your day.

 A survey of 14 community-dwelling adults aged 65 or older with pets by the journal Aging & Mental Health found that their pets might benefit them by “providing companionship, giving a sense of purpose and meaning, reducing loneliness and increasing socialisation.”

 But besides living up to the billing as a human’s best friend, there’s yet another benefit that pets, particularly dogs, can bring owners.